Au-RiZeR/Event-Searcher/press-release-v2.md

 TLDR

-A trusted place for people who like to go out to find information on LIVE events.
+Evento - A trusted place for people who like to go out to find information on LIVE events.
 With EVENTO you can search for a specific event with our directory, or just browse to see what is on with our friendly filter function.
-EVENTO also links straight to the appropriate ticketing websites per event, so no chance for scammers!
+EVENTO also links straight to the appropriate ticketing websites per event, so say GOODBYE to potential scammers or phishers!
 EVENTO is safe, informative and user friendly, all in one click!

 ---

-### QUOTES
+### *Testimonials*

 "I live in Northam and like to come down to Perth on the weekends, but I was finding it hard to find events without having to search through a series of clicks.
 I also don't have social media and found it really hard to find events through a google search.